Why Is My Chick Unable to Stand and Walk?

 Baby chicks usually fall victim to various joint problems that make them struggle to stand up and walk.
 For instance, degenerative joint disease is among the many joint disorders that affect baby chicks in their early days.
 This disease manifests itself through lameness.
 Baby chicks with the degenerative joint disease become lame from their infancy.

 Arthritis is another joint and bone disease that makes it challenging for chicks to stand up and walk.
-Arthritis in chickens causes joint inflammation, which causes pain whenever the chicks try to get up on their feet.
+This problem causes joint inflammation, which causes pain whenever the chicks try to get up on their feet.

 Arthritis is also a leading cause of lameness in baby chicks.
 Marek’s disease also makes chicks’ joints swell and become painful, consequently making the chick struggle while standing up or walking.